The 8 most comfortable men's walking shoes for travel

 If you're planning to do more formal trekking during your trip rather than just walking around the city, these lightweight hiking boots are a worthy addition to your suitcase.
 With a suede-leather upper, soft GORE-TEX lining, and a high-traction Vibram outsole, they're tough enough to offer all of the support you need on the trail while still being lightweight enough for travel.
 I have the women's version, and they're truly the definition of tough — grippy, shock-absorbing, and breathable with tons of traction.
 You won't slip, even on technical terrain, nor will your feet get sweltering hot as you work up a sweat.
 They're pricier than some of the other shoes on this list but comparable to other hiking boots of their style.

-Fans say: "Great boots, [they] are truly waterproof."
+One reviewer says: "Great boots, [they] are truly waterproof."

 - Available sizes: 9 - 11